AlishaM2003/Housing-price-prediction/README.md

 ## What's in this repo

-- **`california.ipyn`** main project: data loading, cleaning, EDA, feature engineering, and modelling on the California Housing dataset
+- **`california.ipynb`**  main project: data loading, cleaning, EDA, feature engineering, and modelling on the California Housing dataset
 - **`randomforest.ipynb`** Random Forest built from scratch (custom `DecisionTreeRegressorScratch` class with recursive tree-building and split-finding logic), benchmarked against scikit-learn's `RandomForestRegressor`
 - **`boston_dataset.ipynb`**  earlier coursework notebook (Boston Housing dataset).
 Kept for reference, not the primary project  this dataset has since been removed from scikit-learn due to an ethical concern with one of its original features, so `california.ipynb` is the featured project here.
 - **`data/`**  dataset files

 ## Approach

 1. **Data cleaning**  handled missing values and other data quality issues in the raw California Housing dataset
 2. **Feature engineering** built ratio-based features (e.g. rooms per household) rather than relying on raw totals
 3. **Modelling**  trained scikit-learn's `RandomForestRegressor` as a baseline
 4. **Built from scratch**  implemented a Decision Tree Regressor and Random Forest entirely from scratch in NumPy (recursive splitting, MSE-based best-split search, no scikit-learn tree code used), then compared it directly against the library version